 It was said, “you can’t catch all of the fish on one cast”.
 Funny as that may sound, during a hatch when many trout are rising and the water seems to boil, it becomes easy to start casting to every rising ring that you see.
 It may help your casting but it won’t catch trout.
 This is when you relax and focus on one fish at a time.
 Pattern the rise and timing of the rise, then make your cast.

-Nymph fish too requires focus.
+Nymph fishing also requires focus.
 I like to use a strike indicator when I nymph fish and when the indicator is bobbing its way along on the surface, focusing on its movement is key.
 Any variance in its behavior could be a trout who has just picked up your nymph and you have a split second to set the hook before he spits it out.

 The last piece of advice given was, focus on what you are doing.
 Focus helps eliminate those clumsy mistakes we all make.
 From tying knots to picking flies to careful casting, it all takes focus.